DoctorWkt/MMU09/Docs/design.md

 Imagine there are three user-mode processes on the system, each with one 8K page starting at `$0000` for machine code and data and another 8K page at `$E000` for a stack.
 We have thus allocated six of the sixty-four RAM pages.
-Let's now set aside one more page, page frame 23, mark it as invalid, and map it into the address space of all three processes at `$C000`; this will be a guard page below the three stack pages.
+Let's now set aside one more page (e.g. page frame 23), mark it as invalid and map it into the address space of all three processes at `$C000`.
+This will be a *guard page* below the three stack pages.

 The first process to grow their stack down below `$E000` will cause an NMI.
 The kernel is started up and sees this access.
 The kernel can now allocate page frame 23 to the process that performed the access, and mark it as valid.
-We now choose another spare page frame, e.g. frame number 31, mark it as invalid, and map it below the stack of all three processes.
+We now choose another spare page frame (e.g. frame number 31), mark it as invalid, and map it below the stack of all three processes.

 So, instead of twenty-four 8K pages to completely fill all three processes'